 - The whole scene where they "exaggerate" things is both this and a Crowning Moment of Funny.

-- While "Stuck in the Wringer" of all episodes isn't exactly an episode that the majority of the fanbase would expect a Crowning Moment of Heartwarming from, it is sweet how Patrick gives SpongeBob a pep talk to get him excited about the day at the beginning in spite of the latter's problem.
-Even though it turns out to not be enough to help with the mess that Patrick caused, he was at least willing to give SpongeBob words of encouragement (and succeeded for at least a few minutes).
+- While "Stuck in the Wringer" of all episodes isn't exactly an episode that the majority of the fanbase would expect a Crowning Moment of Heartwarming from, it is sweet how Patrick gives SpongeBob a pep talk to get him excited about the day at the beginning, even in spite of the latter's problem.
+Even though it turns out to not be enough to help with the mess that Patrick caused, he was at least willing to give SpongeBob words of encouragement (and he even succeeds for at least a few minutes).

 - In "Spongebob's Last Stand," Patrick and Sponge fight tooth-and-nail to save Jellyfish Fields from being turned into a highway.

 - Later, when his plans are unsuccessful, he faints with grief, and Squidward catches him and holds him gently until he comes to.